nssina/nssina/README.md

 ### Hi there 👋
 ----
-My name is Sina and I'm an iOS Engineer.
-I'm fast learner guy who loves Swift and iOS world.
+Fast learner guy who loves Swift and iOS world.

 - 💬 Ask me about iOS programming and other stuff related